Governance Framework

 PAS™ certification is assessed against five criteria (C1–C5), as defined in the PAS™ Accreditation Standards Document (PAS-AS-001).
 All five must be satisfied before the mark is granted, and maintained for the mark to remain valid.
 There is no partial certification.

-The full standards — including the evidence required and assessment methods — are available in the downloadable documents above.
+The full standards — including the evidence required and assessment methods — are available in the PAS™ Certification Pack.
+Request the documents above to review the complete framework.

 C1